 What about people who don't pay taxes?
 There is no requirement that you paid taxes in 2018 or 2019.
 This means that even those people whose only source of income is Social Security retirement or disability benefits, Supplemental Security Income (SSI), or veterans benefits are eligible for the $1,200 payment.
 (And for eligibility purposes, the stimulus check won't count as income to SSI or veterans benefits recipients, and won't count as resources unless an SSI recipient has money left over from the check 12 months after receiving it.)

-Those who received monthly Social Security benefits, Railroad Retirement benefits, SSI, or veterans benefits in 2019 will automatically get the stimulus check whether they file tax returns or not.
+Those who received monthly Social Security benefits, Railroad Retirement benefits, SSI, or veterans benefits in 2019 should have automatically received the stimulus check whether they filed tax returns or not.
 Others who haven't filed tax returns for the 2018 or 2019 tax year will get the stimulus check only if they file a tax return or submit non-filer information with the IRS (more on this below).

 What about people receiving unemployment?
 Those collecting unemployment benefits are eligible to receive the stimulus payment.

 What about individuals who are incarcerated?
 People who are in jail or prison for 30 days or more are not eligible for the coronavirus check.
 The same is true for those who have been institutionalized by court order after being found guilty but insane, not guilty by reason of insanity, or incompetent to stand trial for such an offense; and for those who are in violation of probation or parole for 30 days or more.